minubia/SwiftKeychain/README.md

 3. In Xcode, make sure the blue project icon of your project is still selected and select the `Build Phases` tab and expand the `Target Dependencies` group.
 Click on the `+` sign, select the `SwiftKeychain` target under the `SwiftKeychain` project and click the `Add` button

 ## Usage
-In order to use SwiftKeychain, you'll need to import it first
+In order to use Swift Keychain, you'll need to import it first
 ```swift
 import SwiftKeychain
 ```